William Wallace in Scotland

 If you take a day trip through to Stirling then as you arrive towards the city, you will see a stone tower which sits alone, head and shoulders above anything nearby.
-This tower marks the life of a man whose life story is taught in schools around the area, and was made into a Hollywood blockbuster.
+This tower marks the life of a man whose life story is taught in schools around the area.
+His life also became a Hollywood blockbuster!
 This is the story of Sir William Wallace in Scotland, and his connections to Loch Lomond.

 A national hero